Interlock (engineering)

 An interlock is a feature that makes the state of two mechanisms or functions mutually dependent.
-It may be used to prevent undesired states in a finite-state machine, and may consist of any electrical, electronic, or mechanical devices or systems.
-In most applications, an interlock is used to help prevent a machine from harming its operator or damaging itself by preventing one element from changing state due to the state of another element, and vice versa.
-Elevators are equipped with an interlock that prevents the moving elevator from opening its doors, and prevents the stationary elevator (with open doors) from moving.
-Interlocks may include sophisticated elements such as curtains of infrared beams, photodetectors, a computer containing an interlocking computer program, digital or analogue electronics, or simple switches and locks.
+It may consist of any electrical or mechanical devices, or systems.
+In most applications, an interlock is used to help prevent any damage to the machine or to the operator handling the machine.
+For example, elevators are equipped with an interlock that prevents the moving elevator from opening its doors and prevents the stationary elevator (with open doors) from moving.

+Interlocks may include sophisticated elements such as curtains of infrared beams, photodetectors, simple switches, and locks.
+It can also be a computer containing an interlocking computer program with digital or analogue electronics.

 Trapped-key interlocking

 Trapped-key interlocking is a method of ensuring safety in industrial environments by forcing the operator through a predetermined sequence using a defined selection of keys, locks and switches.

 It is called trapped key as it works by releasing and trapping keys in a predetermined sequence.
 After the control or power has been isolated, a key is released that can be used to grant access to individual or multiple doors.
+Below is an example of what a trapped key interlock transfer block would look like.
+This is a part of a trapped key interlocking system.